Inclusion

 Recognition

-Although awards and recognition are not the driving force for our commitment and work toward fostering an inclusive workplace, we celebrate achieving recognition by a community of peers and industry leaders.
+Although awards and recognition are not the driving force for our commitment and work toward fostering workplace inclusion, we celebrate achieving recognition by a community of peers and industry leaders.
 This recognition includes:

 - Fortune: #1 telecom in Fortune’s World’s Most Admired.